VISIT OUR ART STORE ▶

 How to Use Charcoal with Watercolor: Technique Guide for Stunning Effects

-In this article, I'll walk you through various ways to incorporate charcoal into your watercolor paintings.
+In this article, Kate Miles Art will walk you through several ways to incorporate charcoal into your watercolor paintings.

-We'll explore how different types of charcoal interact with watercolor, how to use them at different stages of your painting process, and share some tips on achieving beautiful results.
+We’ll explore how different types of charcoal interact with watercolor, how to use them at various stages of the painting process, and helpful tips for achieving expressive, eye-catching results.

 Exploring Different Types of Charcoal and Their Interaction with Watercolor

-I want to start by walking you through the types of charcoal I use.
+The artist wants to start by walking you through the types of charcoal they use.
 Each one reacts differently with watercolor.
-You'll see how the texture and blending power can change your art.
+You’ll see how the texture and blending power can change your art.

 Willow Charcoal